Table of Contents:

 I can’t be bothered trolling through European laws and by-laws.
 So my number plate has GB-Euro symbol on it and I put a GB sticker on my panniers/top box as well.

 This way, I’m covered twice – whether it’s a legal requirement or not.

-But if you can get to them and you can buy bulbs for them, I recommend you put it on your motorcycle touring checklist and throw a spare set in your top box just in case you either need them, or, you get pulled over.
+But if you can get to them and you can buy bulbs for them, I recommend you put it on your motorcycle touring checklist and throw a spare set in your top box.

 Puncture Repair Kit: